Edward Omane Boamah: Minister of defence

-Boamah was nominated and appointed as minister for defence in January 2025.
+Omane Boamah was nominated and appointed as minister for defence in January 2025.
 Among his priorities were military welfare, settling hidden defence debts, tackling illegal mining known locally as galamsey regional equity in military recruitments and recruitment drive to enlist 12,000 new Ghanaian soldiers.
 He also secured a €50 million EU-financed security support package for the Ghanaian armed forces.
 He was a member of the National Security Council.
 He was the chairman of the governing board of the Kofi Annan International Peacekeeping Training Centre (KAIPTC).
 He was also a member of the ministerial advisory board of the Ministry of Foreign Affairs.

 Medical career

-Boamah served as a member of the WHO volunteers monitoring the 2004 Expanded Program on Immunization in the Asuogyaman District in the Eastern Region of Ghana and was also a member of the Medical Rescue team for the Accra Sports Stadium disaster in 2001.
+Omane Boamah served as a member of the WHO volunteers monitoring the 2004 Expanded Program on Immunization in the Asuogyaman District in the Eastern Region of Ghana and was also a member of the Medical Rescue team for the Accra Sports Stadium disaster in 2001.
 He resumed his medical practice at Afrah International Hospital after his party, the National Democratic Congress, lost the 2016 general election.